Graduate – Prospective – Teaching

 - All appointments are for one year or less.
 Requests for reappointment for additional one-year terms (not to exceed four years except by petition) will be considered during the annual review and assessment of all applicants competing for the positions available.
 It is University policy that graduate students may not be employed for more than 12 quarters as a TA, or 18 quarters as a TA and Graduate Student Research Assistant.

-- Students must notify Nora Elias in the English Department Main Office, 149 Humanities, when requirements for Teaching Associate and Teaching Fellow titles have been met.
+- Students must notify Nora Elias in the English Department Main Office, 149 Kaplan, when requirements for Teaching Associate and Teaching Fellow titles have been met.
 Students should also consult with the Graduate Counselor about category changes.

 Criteria for Appointment